 Do I need a bank account to cash my tax refund check?

 Creating a bank account has many advantages.
 You can store money and create multiple accounts to categorize your funds.
 However, you don’t need a bank account to cash your tax refund check.
-Since the United States Treasury backs your refund check from the IRS, it may be easier to cash your IRS check at a bank, credit union, retail store, or ATM than if you were attempting to cash a personal check.
+Since the United States Treasury backs your refund check from the IRS, it may be easier to cash your IRS check at a bank, credit union, or retail store, than if you were attempting to cash a personal check.

 Do I need an ID to cash my tax refund check?

 Consumers have several choices for cashing out their checks, but you will need an ID to receive your funds.
 If this requirement didn’t exist, anyone could walk around with your tax refund check and claim to be you.
-Several documents count as valid IDs, such as a state-issued photo driver’s license or identification card, an unexpired passport, or a permanent resident card.
+Several documents count as valid IDs, such as an unexpired state-issued photo driver’s license or identification card, an unexpired passport, or a permanent resident card.
 In some cases, you may be able to provide a birth certificate and proof of your social security number if you don’t have a valid picture ID.

 5 places to cash your refund check